 - A. What experience do you have in the food industry/or what are your special circumstances? - B. Why are you seeking financial assistance? - C. Why should you receive a tuition scholarship? - D. What are your professional plans? - 3.
 Submit two letters of hospitality industry reference on business letterhead attached to a reference questionnaire as proof of at least six months of experience. - 4.
 Annual income must be below \$65,000.00. - 5.
-Submit a copy of driver's license. - A copy of the previous year's of U.S. tax returns (family tax returns if applicant is under the age of 21).
+Submit a copy of driver's license. - A copy of the previous year's of U.S. tax returns (family tay returns if applicant is updat to

+(family tax returns if applicant is under the age of 21).